CMits/CM_Website/docs/projects.md

 - Status: prototypes with Streamlit UI for exploration.
 - Notes: scaling rules, binning logic, sensitivity, robustness.

-## Sensitivity & Structural Analysis
-- Experiments with Sobol indices, network perturbations, node importance.
-- Tools: Python (SALib), R.

-## VR for Plant Modeling
-- Concept demos for teaching branching networks in 3D/VR.
-- Goal: make models intuitive and enjoyable to learn.
+## Science Web
+- Goal: Create all the PhDs in online Apps in which agents can search which ones will be of their use.
+Efficeint collaboaration without barriers.
+- Status: Protypes

-> See **[Articles](articles.md)** for deep dives and protocols.
+> See **[Science_Web](Science_Web.md)** for deep dives and protocols.